matkuh/Gymate/README.md

 7. [Okta](https://www.okta.com/)

+- A user authentication service that allows developers to build identity controls into applications, website web services and  devices.
 - Create a file called `.env` in the project root and add the following variables, replacing the values with your own from the previous steps.

 `